Homepage Icon

 Alaska Estate Planning Drafting Software

 Alaska offers unique estate planning opportunities including optional community property treatment and dynasty trust provisions.
 The state has abolished the rule against perpetuities, making it attractive for long-term wealth transfer planning.
-Alaska's high small estate threshold of $100,000 simplifies administration for many estates.
+Alaska's small estate affidavit process applies to personal property under $50,000, with vehicles up to $100,000 excluded from the calculation.

 Quick Facts